 In the start page, click Modify Database Schema Definition, provide your connection information, and then click Connect.
-For detailed information about how to specify connection information, Connecting to a Data Store on page 36.
+For detailed information about how to specify connection information, Connecting to a Data Store.

 The schema definition opens in the Design View.

 Hiding and Unhiding Tables